Yamaha P-125 Review: 88-Key Weighted Action Digital Piano

 Voice and Sound Quality

 The P-125 has a total of 24 voicings, grouped in to 6 main types which include Piano, Electric Piano, Organ, Clavinova/Vibraphone, Strings and Bass.
 These options are limited compared to portable keyboards with hundreds of voices, but what it lacks in quantity, it makes up for with good sound quality.
-The piano sounds are all top notch, they sound and respond like the real thing.
+The piano sounds are produced using Pure CF sound engine, which is found in many Yamaha digital pianos.
+And it makes the sound and response more like a real acoustic piano.
 I especially love the warm voicing of "Ballad Grand" piano, it sounds fuller, and is very responsive to how hard or how soft I play.
 My son prefers the default "Grand Piano" voice, which has a balanced voicing.
 He uses this setting to play classical pieces and to practice his lessons.
-My dad on the other hand are more into electric piano sounds, especially the DX E. Piano, which he uses to emulate the sound of songs from the '70s and 80s.
+My dad on the other hand are more into classic electric piano sound, especially the DX E. Piano, which he uses to emulate the sound of songs from the '70s and 80s.
 I don't use the other voicings as much, but I like what I hear when I use them.
 While voicing options are fewer, they do cover most of the needs of traditional pianists and keyboardists, and do so with less fluff voices and distractions.
 For an 88-key digital piano, the speaker system seems to be a bit small, but it has good enough projection for use at home.
 On stage, the P-125 can plug into a keyboard amp, or PA system, and so far I've had good results.